 GDPR compliance 2018-2020

-We've completed our two year study into compliance with the GDPR transparency obligation (the duty of data controllers to document their processing activities explicitly so data subjects can exercise their rights).
+This exhaustive two year study into compliance with the GDPR transparency obligation (the duty of data controllers to document their processing activities explicitly so data subjects can exercise their rights) yielded some troubling surprises.

-While we expected to find some less than perfect performance, we were surprised to find almost total non-compliance, not only in the UK and Third Countries, but also in Europe, the very seat of the Regulation.
+While some less than perfect performance was expected, an almost total non-compliance was identified, not only in the UK and Third Countries, but also in Europe, the very seat of the Regulation.
 Non-compliance was characterised by a small number of very consistent and obvious failures which typically prevented data subjects identifying specific personal data processing to which they might wish to take exception.

 Download the full report